NicolasSaumont/diotilogie/README.md

 <a name="readme-top"></a>
 <!--
-*** Thanks for checking out the projetc 'Nicolas Saumont's CV Adventure.
+*** Thanks for checking out the projetc 'Diotilogie'.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request
 *** or simply open an issue with the tag "enhancement".
 *** Don't forget to give the project a star!